Manuel Belgrano: Translations

 The historian Bartolomé Mitre stated that Manuel Belgrano held a deep admiration for George Washington, leader of the American Revolution and first President of the United States.
 Because of this, he worked on a translation of George Washington's Farewell Address into the Spanish language.
 He started working on it during the Paraguay Campaign, but before the battle of Tacuarí he destroyed all his papers, including the unfinished translation, to prevent them from falling into enemy hands.
 Belgrano resumed work on it afterwards and finished it before the Battle of Salta.
 He sent it to Buenos Aires for publication.
 George Washington's Farewell Address is considered, along with Gettysburg Address, one of the most important texts in the history of the United States.
 It talks about the importance of keeping national unity as the key to maintain independence, prosperity, and freedom—ideas that were shared by Belgrano regarding the population of Hispanic America.

 Legacy

 Belgrano is considered one of the greatest heroes in Argentina's history.
+His face has regularly graced bank notes, postage stamps and memorabilia, his name gracing important city landmarks across the country (see below).
+National Flag Day is celebrated every year on 20 June. in honor of his death.

+In 1873 a bronze equestrian statue of Belgrano by the French sculptor Albert-Ernest Carrier-Belleuse was erected through public subscription at the Plaza de Mayo (in front of the future Casa Rosada) in Buenos AIres, and in 1903 an expensive mausoleum that received his ashes by the Italian sculptor Ettore Ximenes at the atrium of the nearby Santo Domingo Convent, featuring larger than life angels supporting an elaborate casket flanked by the two allegorical figures of Thought and Action and reliefs depicting the battles of Tucuman and Salta (in 2023 the mausoleum underwent a thorough restoration).

+In 1910 a large monument was erected at the site of the Battle of Salta, the work of the Catalan sculptor Torquat Tasso, topped by a bronze allegory of Liberty and life-size statues of Belgrano holding the flag and his officers Dorrego, Díaz Vélez and Zelaya.
+The monument is flanked by bronze condors and reliefs by noted Argentinian artist Lola Mora.

-A monument complex (Monumento Nacional a la Bandera, National Flag Memorial) was built in 1957 in honour of the flag, in Rosario.
-The Flag Memorial and the park that surround it are the seat of national celebrations every Flag Day, on 20 June, the anniversary of Belgrano's death.
+A large monument complex (Monumento Nacional a la Bandera, National Flag Memorial) was built in 1957 in honour of the flag in Rosario, showcasing monumental architecture, statuary and reliefs by prominent Argentinian artists of the era architect Alejandro Bustillo and sculptors José Fioravanti, Alfredo Bigatti and Eduardo Barnes, including a large bronze statue of Belgrano.
+The Flag Memorial and the park that surround it are the seat of national celebrations every Flag Day.

 Jujuy Province is declared the honorary capital of Argentina each 23 August since 2002, in reference to the Jujuy Exodus.